Skip to main content

 Candidate feedback and continuous improvement

-Annual recalculation of recruitment ROI — integrating direct costs (job boards, firms), indirect costs (HR and manager time), and costs of a bad hire (estimated at 1 to 3 times annual salary according to SHRM study) — allows prioritizing investments.
-Our ROI calculator can help you quantify gains from digitizing this specific step.
+Annual recalculation of recruitment ROI — integrating direct costs (job boards, agencies), indirect costs (HR and manager time) and costs of poor recruitment (estimated at 1 to 3 times annual salary according to SHRM study) — allows prioritizing investments.
+Our electronic signature ROI calculator can help you quantify gains related to digitalization of this specific step.

-The recruitment process and resulting contractual formalization fall within a dense regulatory framework, whose mastery is essential to legally secure each step.
+The recruitment process and the contractual formalization resulting from it falls within a dense regulatory framework, the mastery of which is essential to legally secure each step.

 French labor law

-- Article L.1221-1: employment contract is subject to general contract law rules
+• Article L.1221-1: the employment contract is subject to common contract law rules

-The unilateral employment promise binds the employer as soon as it is received by the candidate (Cass. soc., 21 Sept.
+The unilateral employment promise binds the employer upon receipt by the candidate (French Supreme Court, 21 Sept.
 2017).
-Its revocation entitles damages.
+Its revocation entitles damages and interest.

 The Civil Code fully recognizes electronic signature as equivalent to handwritten signature:

-- Article 1366: "Electronic writing has the same probative force as writing on paper support"
+• Article 1366: "Electronic writing has the same evidentiary force as writing on paper medium"

-- Article 1367: "Electronic signature consists of using a reliable process for identifying and guaranteeing its link with the act to which it is attached"
+• Article 1367: "Electronic signature consists of the use of a reliable identification process guaranteeing its link with the act to which it is attached"

-At the European level, Regulation eIDAS No. 910/2014 (and its eIDAS 2.0 revision being transposed) defines three levels of electronic signature:
+At the European level, Regulation eIDAS n°910/2014 (and its eIDAS 2.0 revision being transposed) defines three levels of electronic signature:

-- Simple electronic signature (SES): sufficient for most employment contracts (permanent/fixed-term)
+• Simple electronic signature (SES): sufficient for the majority of permanent/fixed-term employment contracts

-- Advanced electronic signature (AES): recommended for framework contracts or high-stakes contracts
+• Advanced electronic signature (AES): recommended for senior management contracts or high-stakes agreements

-- Qualified electronic signature (QES): highest level, presumed reliable without need for additional proof
+• Qualified electronic signature (QES): maximum level, presumed reliable without need for additional evidence

 Protection of candidate personal data

-GDPR No. 2016/679 imposes strict obligations when processing application data:
+The GDPR n°2016/679 imposes strict obligations when processing application data:

-- Retention period: maximum 2 years after last contact with rejected candidate (CNIL recommendation, 2022 decision)
+• Retention period: maximum 2 years after last contact with non-selected candidate (CNIL recommendation, 2022 resolution)

-- Right to erasure (art.
-17): candidate can request deletion of their data
+• Right to erasure (art.
+17): the candidate may request deletion of their data

-- Pre-selection algorithms: any automated processing producing a legal decision requires explicit notification and right of objection (art.
+• Pre-selection algorithms: any automated processing producing a legal decision requires explicit information and right to object (art.
 22)

-Companies using ATS or AI recruitment tools must conduct a Data Protection Impact Assessment (DPIA) when processing is likely to present a high risk to individuals' rights.
+Companies using ATS or AI recruitment tools must conduct an Impact Assessment on Data Protection (DPIA) when processing is likely to pose a high risk to individuals' rights.

-A small industrial manufacturing company of 180 employees, facing 30% growth in workforce over 24 months, needed to recruit and administratively integrate 50 new employees per year.
-The employment contract signature process relied on postal sending: average delay of 6 to 8 business days between sending and receiving the signed contract, with a 35% follow-up rate (lost contracts, not returned, or signed with errors).
+An industrial SME of 180 employees, facing 30% workforce growth over 24 months, needed to recruit and administratively integrate 50 new employees per year.
+The employment contract signature process relied on postal mail: average delay of 6 to 8 business days between sending and receipt of signed contract, with a 35% follow-up rate (lost contracts, unreturned, or signed with errors).

-After deploying an eIDAS-compliant advanced-level electronic signature solution, the SME observed:
+After deploying an eIDAS-compliant advanced electronic signature solution, the SME observed:

-- 98% onboarding file completion rate on first sending (vs 65% previously)
+• 98% onboarding file completion rate on first send (vs 65% previously)

-- Estimated savings of €4,200 per year on shipping, printing, and follow-up management
+• Estimated savings of €4,200 per year on postage, printing and follow-up management

-The solution also enabled centralizing all entry documents (contract, charter, mutual, internal regulations) in the same sequential signature flow, reducing administrative processing time per file from 45 minutes to less than 8 minutes.
+The solution also allowed centralizing all entry documents (contract, charter, health insurance, internal rules) in the same sequential signature workflow, reducing administrative processing time per file from 45 minutes to less than 8 minutes.

-Case 2: A management consulting firm with multi-location consultants
+Scenario 2: A management consulting firm with multi-site consultants

-A consulting firm of approximately forty consultants, operating in several French cities and regularly on client missions, faced chronic difficulties collecting physical signatures when renewing contracts, mission amendments, and confidentiality clauses.
+A consulting firm of about forty consultants, operating across several French cities and regularly on client assignments, faced chronic difficulties collecting physical signatures during contract renewals, mission amendments and confidentiality clauses.

 Adoption of a mobile-first electronic signature solution produced the following results:

-- 100% of contracts and amendments signed before mission start — objective achieved in 3 months
+• 100% of contracts and amendments signed before mission start — target achieved in 3 months

-- Average signing delay reduced to 4 hours (signature from smartphone, including while traveling)
+• Average signature delay reduced to 4 hours (signature from smartphone, including while traveling)

-- Complete traceability: qualified timestamp, audit trail accessible for each document, essential in case of dispute
+• Complete traceability: qualified timestamping, audit trail accessible for each document, essential in case of dispute

-- Noticeable improvement in consultant experience: over 85% qualified the new process as "significantly more professional"
+• Notable improvement in consultant experience: over 85% rated the new process as "significantly more professional"

-A hospital group of approximately 1,200 agents needed to manage several hundred fixed-term contracts (replacement CDDs, call-ups) each year, often concluded urgently to meet care continuity needs.
-Obtaining signed contracts was a major operational obstacle, with some agents beginning their service before the contract was formalized.
+A hospital group of approximately 1,200 employees needed to manage several hundred fixed-term contracts (CDD for replacement, temporary work) annually, often concluded urgently to meet healthcare continuity needs.
+The delay in obtaining signed contracts was a major operational obstacle, with some employees starting their service before the contract was formalized.

-After integrating an electronic signature solution into the existing HRIS:
+After integrating an electronic signature solution into the existing HR information system:

-- Enhanced GDPR compliance through secure and timestamped document storage
+• Strengthened GDPR compliance through secure and timestamped document retention

-For healthcare facilities wishing to deepen this topic, our dedicated page on healthcare-specific regulations presents sector-specific regulatory requirements.
+For healthcare establishments wishing to deepen this topic, our dedicated page on electronic signature in healthcare presents the sector's specific regulatory requirements.

 Conclusion

-An optimal recruitment process relies on a coherent chain: rigorous need definition, structured multi-channel sourcing, objectively evaluated interviews, and digitalized administrative onboarding.
-Each link matters, and digitalization of the contractual phase — via eIDAS-compliant electronic signature — represents one of the most impactful levers in terms of delay, candidate experience, and legal security.
+An optimal recruitment process relies on a coherent chain: rigorous need definition, structured multi-channel sourcing, objectively evaluated interviews and digitalized administrative onboarding.
+Every link matters, and digitalization of the contractual phase — via eIDAS-compliant electronic signature — represents one of the most impactful levers in terms of delay, candidate experience and legal security.

-Certyneo supports you in transforming this critical stage of your recruitment.
-Discover our electronic signature platform for recruitment and freely test it.
+Certyneo accompanies you in transforming this critical recruitment step.
+Discover our electronic signature solution for HR and test the platform for free.
 To estimate concrete gains for your organization, use our ROI calculator and obtain a personalized projection in less than 2 minutes.

 Try Certyneo for Free